![]() |

 to Molde, the ‘City of Roses’

-to the foot of another pier
+foot of another pier

 forty minutes to Aukra